 Skip the potato chips, and reach for these crispy roasted chickpeas instead!
 Enjoy them with olive oil and salt, or dress them up with shawarma spices or everything bagel seasoning for a fun, flavorful twist.

-These crispy, nutty crackers are so much better than store bought ones!
-I make them with almond flour, brown rice flour, and a whole bunch of seeds, so they’re naturally gluten-free and packed with protein.
+These crispy, nutty crackers are so much better than store-bought ones!
+I make them with almond flour, brown rice flour, and a whole bunch of seeds, so they’re naturally gluten-free and high in protein.

 Healthy Snacks with Eggs